 Isn't it funny how when you are feeling overwhelmed it almost retards you and you don't know where to start?
 One piece of advice is to never dig in until you write it out.
 Be detailed in how you want to get it done and figure out which days are best for getting to it.
 If you are going to have to tackle two weeks of laundry, make sure the day you choose to tackle it isn't a busy day full of errand running.
 What time/day is the best to get those bedrooms tackled and the dusting done?
 When can those bathrooms get tackled?
 This is the kind of details that need to be thought of and written out to ensure back-on-track, success.

 My mom loved writing her action plan.
 She'd pamper herself with a pot of tea, laid out her planner, and would script her plan of attack.
-We would always tease her on how elaborate her lengths were to create such ambiance for herself.*giggle*
+We would always tease her on how elaborate her lengths were to create such ambiance for herself.*giggle, now I do it, too*

 Space yourself.
 When overwhelmed, you're buried because it's bigger than you.
 Don't try and get this done all in one day.
 Space yourself.
 But do, write out what you want to dive-in and get done quickly to keep your sanity (mine is my kitchen and family room--if these two rooms are clean I feel less stressed), the rest should be done in moderation.
-(Unless of course you can truly devote one whole day to dig out:)
+(Unless of course you can truly devote one whole day to dig out--sometimes it can be done and with everyone in the family digging in, it can be done! :)

 In Planner Perfect there is your daily section that has a lot of room to speckle some of these tasks within your week(s).
 But even though it's not done in one day, the weight is lifted because you have an action plan.
 You will feel good about leaving that dirty toilet for now, because you have it written in your planner on the day you're going to tackle it.